smerckel/FastaChar/README.md

 =========

-*Fastachar* is a graphical user interface that allows a simple comparison of two groups of dna sequences.
-A typical working example is to have a selection of dna sequences of different, but related species.
-These sequences are divided in a group A, which are thought to be a single species and a group B, which is a collection of different species.
+*Fastachar* is a graphical user interface that allows a simple comparison of two sets of DNA sequences.
+A typical working example is to have a selection of DNA sequences of different, but related species.
+These sequences are divided in a set A, which are thought to be a single species and a set B, which is a collection of different species.
 Using the program, it can be established easily whether:

-* the dna sequences in group A are all identical, and if not, list the differences for those positions in the dna sequences.
+* the DNA sequences in set A are all identical, and if not, list the differences for those positions in the DNA sequences.

-* group B has positions in the dna that are different from those in group A,  across *all* species in group B.
+* set B has positions in the DNA that are different from those in set A,  across *all* species in set B.

 *Fastachar* takes as input the alignments stored in a single file of the fasta format. *Fastachar* is not a tool to align sequences.
 It is